arktools/openfdm/README.md

 OPENMODELICALIBRARY=$OPENMODELICALIBRARY:/path/to/openfdm omc +s scripts/datcom.mos
 ```

-* run: There is a convenience run script to prepend the path in the project directory.
+### Helper Scripts

+* run: Prepends openfdm path to OPENMODELICALIBRARY and runs a script.

+* term: Starts OMShell-terminal with the proper paths for OpenFDM.

-* omset: There is also a omset script that sets the modelica path for svn or installed versions.
+* omset: Sets the modelica path for svn or installed versions.

-* term: Starts OMShell-terminal with the proper paths for OpenFDM